aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

                 --api_url URL                URL to DejaCode License Library.
-                --api_key KEY                API Key for the  DejaCode License Library --min-license-score INTEGER  Attribute components that have license score higher than the defined --min-license-score.
+                --api_key KEY                API Key for the  DejaCode License Library --min-license-score INTEGER  Attribute components that have license score higher than or equal to the defined --min- license-score.
-                --scancode                   Indicate the input JSON file is from scancode toolkit.
+                --scancode                   Indicate the input JSON file is from scancode_toolkit.
                 --reference DIR              Path to a directory with reference files where "license_file" and/or "notice_file" located.
                 --template FILE              Path to an optional custom attribution template to generate the attribution document.
 If not provided the default built-in template is used.
                 --vartext <key>=<value>      Add variable text as key=value for use in a custom attribution template.
+                --worksheet name             The worksheet name from the INPUT.
+(Default: the "active" worksheet)
                 -q, --quiet                  Do not print error or warning messages.
                 --verbose                    Show all error and warning messages.
                 -h, --help                   Show this message and exit.